capta1nseal/kood-sisu-demo/src/Info/README-FOR-MD-FILES.md

 [Here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is a link to GitHub's own documentation on how to style the .md file.

 [Another link](https://www.markdownguide.org/) to help you on your journey.

+Note that all styling presented in the second link may not work in all enviroinments but by testing you can reach the desired result.

 --------------------------------------------------------

 ### For navigation purposes:

 [Back](../../README.md) to the README.md